Pesh2003/TeamProjectOfEntities4/README.md

-# TeamProjectOfEntities4
+# "Entities 4" Team Project
-This is the work project for database of our team - "Database Entities"
+This is the project repository for completing the database course in Telerik Academy of our team - "Database Entities 4"